prestonharberts/fedora-40-configuration/docs/extensions.md

   - General
     - Global Settings
       - Border Width: 1.0
-      - Border Color: #808080 Half transparent
+      - Border Color: #ffffff Zero transparency
       - Keep Rounded Corners when Maximized: On
       - Keep Rounded Corners when Fullscreen: On
 - Unite by hardpixel